matortheeternal/mod-picker/README.md

 ### Choosing a page to work on

 If you're looking to do frontend development you can scope out pages to work on fairly easily in the `mod-picker\app\views\<record-name>\` folders.
 These are all of the views in the application.  `<record-name>` corresponds to the name of the record the views are for, e.g. comments, plugins, mod_lists, etc.  Note that a lot of these records don't need any design to be done on their pages because they'll only ever be presented to the user in the context of other pages.
-E.g. comments are only ever created in the context of a page where they can be posted, such as a mod or mod list.
+E.g. comments are only ever created, edited, or viewed in the context of a page where they can be posted, such as a mod or mod list.

 Below is an enumeration of the different types of pages you can find scaffolded here and what they're for: